Newmill

 Newmill is a planned village 2 km north of the town of Keith in the Moray council area of north-east Scotland.
 The resident population at the 2001 census was recorded as 452.

 History

-The current street-plan of the village was laid out in about 1759 by the Earls of Fife, but there are records of much earlier settlement dating back to 1535 when a meal mill was built by Bishop Crystall.
+The current street-plan of the village was laid out in approximately 1759 by the Earls of Fife, but there are records of a much earlier settlement dating back to 1535 when a meal mill was built by Bishop Crystall.
 The Castle of Glengerrick once stood at the site of the village church, now a private dwelling.

 Slate from the local quarry was used in the renovation of Pluscarden Abbey and the Convent of Greyfriars in Elgin.

-In 1905 the Newmill Literary Society, supported by the philanthropist Andrew Carnegie, built the Newmill Institute, now the Village Hall.
+In 1905, the Newmill Literary Society, supported by the philanthropist Andrew Carnegie, built the Newmill Institute, now the Village Hall.

-In the centre of the village square is a war memorial, a 4-stage clock tower, built 1922–23 and designed by F. A. Robertson.
+In the centre of the village square is a war memorial, a four-stage clock tower, built in 1922–23 and designed by F. A. Robertson.

 Services

-Services in Newmill include the village post office.
+Services in Newmill include the village post office which is now closed.

 Education

-The village is served by Newmill Primary School, whilst secondary pupils travel to Keith Grammar School.
+The village is served by Newmill Primary School, whilst secondary pupils travel to Keith Grammar School or Buckie high school and more.